-The major features of the Macintosh PowerBook 165c computer are:
+The major features of the Macintosh PowerBook 180c computer are:

 - Microprocessor: Motorola 68030 running at 33 MHz.
-A 16 MHz power saving mode can be selected by the user. - Coprocessor: Motorola 68882 FPU running at 33 MHz. - Read-only memory (ROM): 1 MB. - Random-access memory (RAM): 4 MB of pseudostatic RAM (PSRAM). - RAM expansion: a RAM expansion slot accommodates RAM expansion cards of up to 10 MB, for a total of 14 MB of RAM.
-The RAM expansion slot is compatible with cards designed for earlier Macintosh PowerBook models, while providing more room for larger cards. - Liquid crystal display (LCD): 8-bit color video circuitry displays up to 256 colors on the built-in 640 x 400 pixel film supertwist nematic (FSTN) LCD.
-The display is backlit by two cold cathode fluorescent lamps. - Video output: 8-bit color video output circuitry displays up to 256 colors on all Apple color monitors up to 16 inches in size.
-The Apple Portrait monitor is also supported at up to 16 shades of gray.

-The video output circuitry is identical to that of the PowerBook 160 and PowerBook 180, supporting both dual mode and video mirror mode.
+A 16 MHz power saving mode can be selected by the user. - Coprocessor: Motorola 68882 FPU running at 33 MHz. - Read-only memory (ROM): 1 MB. - Random-access memory (RAM): 4 MB of pseudostatic RAM (PSRAM). - RAM expansion: a RAM expansion slot accommodates RAM expansion cards of up to 10 MB, for a total of 14 MB of RAM. - Liquid crystal display: 8-bit color video circuitry supports 256 colors on the built-in 640 x 480 pixel thin film transistor (TFT) LCD.
+The display is backlit by two cold cathode fluorescent lamps. - Video output: 8-bit color video output circuitry supports 256 colors on all Apple color monitors up to 16 inches in size, and 16 shades of gray on the Apple Portrait monitor.
+The video output circuitry is identical to that of the PowerBook 180, supporting both dual mode and video mirror mode.
 In dual mode, the LCD and external monitor are independent.
 In video mirror mode, the image on the external monitor is identical to what is displayed on the LCD.

 - Floppy disk: one internal 1.4 MB Apple SuperDrive with Super Woz Integrated Machine (SWIM) interface. - Hard disk: one internal 2.5-inch SCSI hard disk drive.
-Disk capacities of 80 and 120 MB are offered. - SCSI disk mode: by connecting an HDI-30 SCSI Disk Adapter cable, users can access the PowerBook's internal hard disk from another Macintosh. - I/O (input/output): one HDI-30 connector for external SCSI devices, one 4-pin mini-DIN ADB port, two 8-pin mini-DIN serial ports, audio input and output jacks, and a custom video output connector with adapter for attaching standard Apple video cables. - Sound: enhanced Apple Sound Chip (ASC) audio circuitry provides sound input and output through the built-in microphone and speaker.
+Disk capacities of 80 and 160 MB are offered. - SCSI disk mode: by connecting an HDI-30 SCSI Disk Adapter cable, users can access the PowerBook's internal hard disk from another Macintosh. - I/O (input/output): one HDI-30 connector for external SCSI devices, one 4-pin mini-DIN ADB port, two 8-pin mini-DIN serial ports, audio input and output jacks, and a custom video output connector with adapter for attaching standard Apple video cables. - Sound: enhanced Apple Sound Chip (ASC) audio circuitry provides sound input and output through the built-in microphone and speaker.
 Stereo sound output can be heard through the headphone jack. - Keyboard: built-in keyboard with integral 30-mm trackball. - Modem: internal 20-pin connector for an optional modem card.
-This slot is physically and electrically compatible with modems designed for the PowerBook 160/180. - Battery: a 2.9 ampere-hour NiCad rechargeable battery is included.
-A 3 V lithium battery provides backup power for the real-time clock and parameter RAM when the main battery is removed. - Power supply: a new 24 W external wall-mounted recharger/power adapter is included. - Security connector: a connector on the back panel allows users to attach a security device. - Weight: 7 pounds. - Size: 11.3 inches wide, 9.3 inches deep, and 2.3 inches high.
+This slot supports the Macintosh PowerBook Express Modem, the Macintosh PowerBook Fax/Data Modem, and compatible third-party serial modems. - Battery: a rechargeable NiCad battery is included.
+A 3 V lithium battery provides backup power for the real-time clock and parameter RAM when the main battery is removed. - Power supply: a new 24 W external wall-mounted recharger/power adapter is included.
+This charger can be used safely with PowerBook models 100-180 and the Macintosh PowerBook Battery Recharger. - Security connector: a connector on the back panel allows users to attach a security device. - Weight: 7 pounds. - Size: 11.3 inches wide, 9.3 inches deep, and 2.3 inches high.

-The block diagram shown in Figure 1-1 illustrates the major hardware components of the PowerBook 165c computer.
+The block diagram shown in Figure 1 on page 4 illustrates the major hardware components of the PowerBook 180c computer.